usask-aws/cf-ec2-alb-testprod-al2023/README.md

   adjust parameters → **Next** → **Submit**.
-- **Delete**: select the stack → **Delete** → confirm. **This removes the Web ACL and its association with the ALB**, leaving the ALB unprotected — if the ALB is internet-facing, redeploy WAF (or point it at a replacement Web ACL) before leaving it in that state for any length of time.
+- **Delete**: select the stack → **Delete** → confirm. **This removes the Web ACL and its association with the ALB**, leaving the ALB unprotected, if the ALB is internet-facing, redeploy WAF (or point it at a replacement Web ACL) before leaving it in that state for any length of time.